High Net Worth Cases

 The Five-Step Test

-The Family Court and Federal Circuit Court assess marital property settlements using a five-step test.
+The Federal Circuit and Family COurt (FCFCA) assess marital property settlements using a five-step test.
 The first step in this process is the identification of every asset and liability of the couple, including all property, savings, loans and mortgages.
 For a high net worth couple, this may well include investments, businesses, stocks, collections, and intellectual property.
 The second step is to evaluate whether the existing division of assets is appropriate or whether there should be an adjustment of the financial position of the two parties.
 If the division is deemed appropriate then the process of property division is finished, otherwise, it moves on to the next stage.

 If it is determined that the current division of assets is not fair, then the process continues.
 The third step is to assess the contribution of each spouse to the total asset pool of the marriage, including financial contributions like income, and non-financial contributions such as housekeeping and childrearing.
 In high net worth cases, a spouse will often claim that they are entitled to most of the assets because it was their unique abilities that increased the fortunes of the couple, but the courts always weigh these claims against the contribution of the other spouse.
 For example, in the Family Court case, Hoffman v Hoffman the husband appealed a decision that afforded an equal division of assets between the spouses.
 After a 36-year marriage, the couple had an asset pool of $10,000,000, and the husband argued that it was his “special skills” and entrepreneurial flair that created the asset pool.
 The court did not find this argument persuasive and the appeal was dismissed.